 Moreover, it’s also now a very close call for parties of 2.
 Those who are not big eaters might find the room-only discount more alluring.
 (Even though the Disney Dining Plan has a sticker price, what it’s “worth” to you could be lower than that amount if you’re party isn’t big eaters.)

 With that said, you need to do the math.
 Parties of 3+ in a Deluxe Resort might be better off with either promotion, depending upon resort, ticket preferences, etc. Likewise, parties of 2 in Values or Moderates could go either way.
 You don’t even have to do the math in your head–price out your trip with different discounts on DisneyWorld.com.

-Note: The math that follows in the post are based upon packages we priced out once Free Dining went live last year.
-The 2018 math should differ only slightly, as both hotel rack rates and prices of the Disney Dining Plan have creeped up slightly in nearly-equal measure.
+Note: The math and dates that follow in the post are based upon packages we priced out once Free Dining went live last year.
+The 2019 math should differ only slightly, as dates, hotel rack rates, and prices of the Disney Dining Plan are all different.
+The underlying points remain the same, however.

 To illustrate the point, let’s price out a few packages under the current Free Dining and room-only promotions.
 For all of these, we’ll use the example of 2 adults dates of September 11-17 with 7-day Park Hopper tickets.
 (It’s worth noting that we could have used our Tips for Saving Money on Walt Disney World Tickets post to save even more with the room-only packages, but to keep the math “clean,” we just bought the same 7-day Park Hopper tickets from Disney in both scenarios.)

 We are using a party of 2 for the sake of this comparison because that’s where the ‘close calls’ lie in this comparison.
 If you’re a family of 4, the Free Dining offer is a better deal than the room-only discount at every resort tier.